austynloehr/austynloehr.github.io/_posts/2025-01-07-STM32ReactionWheel.md

 I’d like to preface this section by mentioning that the Kalman filter was not my first choice for the orientation estimation in this project.
 In fact, I initially tried to avoid designing a Kalman filter.
 I first explored using only the gyro with some integrator reset conditions, as well as a complementary filter.
 I initially achieved good results with the complementary filter, until I assembled the first prototype.
-However, the vibrations induced by the motor rendered both of these strategies unusable.
+The vibrations induced by the motor rendered both of these strategies unusable.
 This forced the project to be put on hold for several weeks while I learned about Kalman filter design.

 For anyone looking to learn about the topic without wading through formal proofs and intimidating matrix math, [Kalman and Bayesian Filters in Python](https://github.com/rlabbe/Kalman-and-Bayesian-Filters-in-Python) is a fantastic resource.
 The author does an amazing job of breaking down concepts into layman's terms and providing real examples of how to implement the filters in Python.